Between domestication and ferality: cattle-human relationships in the making of post-colonial South-American society

 • Social inequality

-Research Context
+Research Background

-Although the influence of cattle-human relationships on society has been an object of study since the beginnings of the anthropological discipline, the study of their entanglement with colonial ideologies and of their influence on South American society is just starting to take shape.
+Although the influence of cattle-human relationships on society has been an object of study since the beginnings of the anthropological discipline, the study of their entanglement with colonial ideologies and their influence on South American society is just starting to take shape.

-Project Overview
+Project Objectives

 In order to highlight cultural and historical trajectories and create a new framework of analysis, Cow-Dom will compare different forms of human-cattle relationships by focusing on opposing relational configurations of the domestication process: